 Another welcome drink was served; this time it was crowberry juice.
 Crowberry is a fruit almost similar to berries, but this is can only be found in the arctic and sub-arctic regions.

-After our dinner, the staff of the snow hotel gave us very detailed instructions on how to keep warm in ice hotel and get the most comfortable night sleep in the ice cabin.
+After our dinner, the staff of the snow hotel gave us very detailed instructions on how to keep warm in an ice hotel and get the most comfortable night sleep in the ice cabin.
 After all, this will be a night to remember!

 1. Wear layers of clothing